6 Softball Hitting Drills for Power

 A step up from the Paint Stick drill is a debunking of a drill that has been taught to young hitters for decades.
 The Don’t Squish the Bug Drill, is an advance on the paint stick drill.
 For this drill use the bucket of balls you’re hitting from and place it behind your back foot.

 Setting up the drill, you want to have the bucket behind the back foot of the hitter.
 The purpose is to work on the transfer of weight from the back leg.
 In order to do that, we cannot simply rotate our back leg while our foot is anchored.
-This is why this drill is so helpful, the bucket will give you immediate feedback for incorrect or correct weight transfer.
+This drill will give you immediate feedback for incorrect or correct weight transfer.

-See below for a great example.
+See below for a great example (or watch the full drill in The Hitting Vault).
 Not only has she taken aspects from the full turn and the paint stick drills, but she has also separated her foot from the bucket, working on her weight transfer.
 Her back is turned towards the catcher, she has separation between her back foot and the bucket, and she has a strong finish in the swing.

 The Crossover Drill